TokenFlowInsights/EDW-Feedback/README.md

 You can report issues, bugs, feature requests by opening a new issue [here](https://github.com/TokenFlowInsights/EDW-Feedback/issues).

-All triaged issues identified by testers up to 29 November 2022 have been added by the team.
+All triaged issues identified by Beta testers up to 29 November 2022 have been added by the team.

 ## Tracking progress on issue resolution